mizrael/davidguida.net/src/_posts/2020-08-09-blazor-gamedev-part-8-keyboard-control-animations.md

     }
 }</pre>

-Let&#8217;s see what&#8217;s happening here.
-At every update we get the current input state and if the button is pressed, we switch to the &#8220;Run&#8221; animation.
-Otherwise we go back to &#8220;Idle&#8221;.
-If we&#8217;re going left, we also reverse the direction.
+Let's see what's happening here.
+At every update we get the current input state and if the button is pressed, we switch to the "Run" animation.
+Otherwise we go back to "Idle".
+If we're going left, we also reverse the direction.

 The last step is to update our <a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example7/Core/Components/AnimatedSpriteRenderComponent.cs" target="_blank" rel="noreferrer noopener">AnimatedSpriteRenderComponent </a>to be able to switch between animations: